fipar/percona_toolkit_tutorial/presentation.md

 ===
 - We'll review all the tools in the kit
 - Won't be in depth
-- Some live demos if possible
+- As hands on as possible
-- More in our talk tomorrow
+- More specific examples in our talk tomorrow

 !